the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Heck, drop a clarifying line or two in the calendar invite.

 You're not giving the candidate an unfair advantage here.
-You're setting them up for success so they don't study and prep for the wrong type of content.
+You're setting the interview up for success.

 For example, “Architecture Interview” can mean a dozen different things.
 Be explicit about what you’re looking for.

 If it’s how to do agentic tool routing, say so!
 ML microservices?
 Great!